Rosenthal Kalabus & Therrian

 Specific weapons offenses may impose different sentencing provisions, including mandatory minimum sentences for convictions.

 Convictions for weapons crimes may have other long-term consequences.
+A conviction can have life altering consequences, such as a permanent criminal record and the loss of driving privileges.
 Most importantly, a conviction will result in a criminal record that can cause the loss of certain rights and impose a personal or professional stigma.
 Criminal records may appear in background checks for housing, employment, or professional licenses, making it more challenging to pursue such opportunities.

 Steps to Take After an Arrest on Firearm Charges